 Figure 8.5.4-1: Point-to-Point MSGin5G Message Segmentation and Reassembly

-1. An Application Client on a UE sends a message to an MSGin5G Client that targets an Application Client on another UE.
+1. An Application Client on UE 1 sends a message to MSGin5G Client 1 that targets Application Client on UE 2.

-2. The MSGin5G Client compares the size of the received message to the maximum allowed packet size and detects that the size exceeds the limit of the originating UE.
+2. The MSGin5G Client 1 compares the size of the received message to the maximum allowed packet size and detects that the size exceeds the limit of the originating UE.
 As a result, the MSGin5G Client segments the received message into a set of segmented messages such that each segmented message can fit within the maximum allowed packet size.
 Within each segmented message, the information elements defined in Table 8.51.2-1 are included to enable reassembly of the segmented messages, with following clarifications.